Garmin inReach Mini 2 Satellite Messenger and GPS Long Term Review

 While the Mini 2 doesn't have built-in maps or a map display like traditional GPS units or some other larger Garmin device like the 67i, it does its primary functions, two-way messaging, GPS tracking, and SOS emergency services via satellite communication very well.

-Pairing the MIni 2 with a smartphone allows a user to access maps, aerial imagery, and the use of weather forecasts and navigational features on the phone’s larger screen.
+Pairing the Mini 2 with a smartphone allows a user to access maps, aerial imagery, and the use of weather forecasts and navigational features on the phone’s larger screen.

 We create reader-supported, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission, without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.